ramsafin/ros-courses-2018/README.md

 This repo is only for educational purposes.
 You may want to fork it in order to apply some changes.

-However, bugs reports and enhancement proposals are welcomed.
+However, bug reports and enhancement proposals are welcomed.